Fractured Magic: Chapter Sixteen

 The woman’s eyes narrowed.
 “You won’t shoot.
 It’s not your style.”

 She pretended to struggle as he backed them toward the grate.
 When he reached it, he shoved her suddenly forward and made her stumble into the maranet woman, who caught and steadied her with surprisingly strong arms.
-And while the woman’s hands were occupied, he made his escape.
+And while the woman’s hands were occupied, Roman made his escape.

 “Shit!” the woman swore, passing Dinara off to one of the guards and running to the drain.
 She didn’t bother climbing down herself, just stomped her foot and repeated, “Shit!”